Chikit-WONG/RAG-Diffusion/README.md

 ### 4. RAG With PuLID

-**Note:** If you want to use RAG with PuLID, please install the following packages first
+**Note.** If you want to use RAG with PuLID, please install the following packages first:
 ```bash
 pip install timm einops ftfy facexlib insightface onnxruntime torchsde
 ```